ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 ### *Day 5: Count Vowels*

 Enter a string and the program counts the number of vowels in the text.
 For added complexity have it report a sum of each vowel found in a long text.

+### *Day 6: Count Letters in a Speech*

+Attached is a text file containing the farewell speech of Barack Obama.
+The function should read content from the file, count and record all letters of the alphabet present.
+Output should be like => a: 20, b: 10, ...z: 5.
+It should also be case insensitive i.e 'a' == 'A'.
+Link for the text file => http://bit.ly/2yB3keV